-If you find that an older relative or friend needs your help to deal with a medical condition, there are a number of steps you can take to help that person plan for medical care.
+If you find that an older relative or friend needs your help to deal with a medical condition, there are a number of steps you can take to help in managing medical conditions with Medicare.

 1. Begin by talking with the person and other family members about medical and prescription drug needs, as well as about who should have permission to act on the person’s behalf.